obsxrver/ComfyUI-Distributed/README.md

 <br><br>
 </div>

 > **A powerful extension for ComfyUI that enables distributed and parallel processing across multiple GPUs and machines.
-Generate more images and videos and accelerate your upscaling workflows by leveraging all available GPU resources in your network.**
+Generate more images and videos and accelerate your upscaling workflows by leveraging all available GPU resources in your network and cloud.**

 ![Clipboard Image (7)](https://github.com/user-attachments/assets/66aaadef-f195-48a1-a368-17dd0dae477d)